Rachel Grant, Ph.D.

 Grant previously served as an assistant professor in Xavier University of Louisiana’s Mass Communication Department teaching classes in strategic communication, social media management and media law.

-She is currently conducting a study that explores the media discourse of historic, national symbols and the continuation of systemic racism and oppression.
-She has been published in peer-reviewed journals such as Celebrity Studies and Southwest Education Council for Journalism and Mass Communication Journal.
+She has been published in peer-reviewed journals such as Celebrity Studies, Visual Communication Quarterly, American Journalism and Southwest Education Council for Journalism and Mass Communication Journal.

 Grant has worked professionally as a news reporter for local daily newspapers and statewide magazines and has worked in corporate advertising as a digital copywriter.

 B.A.
 Journalism, University of Arkansas at Little Rock

 Ph.D.
 University of Missouri

 - “I Am Speaking.”
 2020 VP Nominee Kamala Harris’ Impact of Black Feminism as Social Influencers on Twitter (March 30, 2021)

 - Rachel Grant, Raegan Burden and Spenser Cheek Co-Author 2021 ICA Conference Top Paper (March 18, 2021)

 - Rachel Grant to Present a Virtual Lecture on Black Women Journalists (February 11, 2021)

 - “No Longer Interested in Convincing You of My Humanity”: Undocuqueer Countervisualities Reclaim the Right to Exist (February 8, 2021)